designstem/projects/algorithms/index.md

 ## Computer generated algorithms

-Cooking, folding a t-shirt, building a wall.
-These activities consist of relatively simple instructions (i.e. ‘algorithms’).
+Cooking, folding a t-shirt, building a wall &ndash; these activities consist of relatively simple instructions (i.e. ‘algorithms’).

 ~**Computers also perform algorithms.
 More complex algorithms may require a lot of computing power &ndash; so much that normally people cannot manage it by themselves.**~